Food Allergies vs. Food Intolerances: What's the Difference?

 • Anaphylaxis (a severe reaction that needs immediate medical help)

-Even a tiny bit of the allergen can cause a reaction, so it's super important to avoid the trigger food completely.
-Always keep an epinephrine auto-injector handy in case of accidental exposure.
-It’s better to be safe!
+Even a tiny bit of the allergen can cause a reaction, so it's important to avoid trigger foods completely.
+Always keep an epinephrine auto-injector on hand — just in case.
+Better safe than sorry!

 What is a Food Intolerance?

-Now, food intolerances are a different story.
+Food intolerances are a different story.
 They don’t involve the immune system and aren’t life-threatening.
-Instead, they’re all about how your body handles (or doesn’t handle) certain foods, often leading to some not-so-fun symptoms.
+Instead, they’re about how your body digests (or struggles to digest) certain foods, which can lead to uncomfortable symptoms.

 • Gas and bloating